• Ferry

 Go to website (Korean, English, Chinese)

-Check travel times and fares (Korean, English, Chinese)
+Check ferry schedule and fares (Korean, English, Chinese)

 Busan Port International Passenger Terminal